 - Suffering from withdrawal symptoms in the absence of oxycodone.

-- Needing larger amounts of oxy to achieve the desired effects.
+- Needing more significant amounts of oxy to achieve the desired effects.

-- Continuing to use in spite of physical or psychological problems.
+- Continuing to opioid use despite physical or psychological problems.

-- Giving up activities that were once important in favor of obtaining and using oxycodone.
+- Giving up once-important activities in favor of obtaining and using oxycodone.

 Other signs you may have noticed in a loved one who is snorting oxycodone include:

 - Nasal problems or damage.